Got $250? Here Are 3 Smart Stocks to Buy Now

 The Big Six Banks are a great place to start during an economic downturn.
 Each have been around for over a hundred years, and in the case of Bank of Montreal (TSX:BMO)(NYSE:BMO) over 200 years!
 That’s a lot of growth in that time, but shares are down 4.4% year-to-date.
 Inflation, rising interest rates, and a falling market were all to blame for this.

 Over the last 20 years, shares of BMO have grown by 775%!
-That’s a compound annual growth rate (CAGR) of 11.44%.
-If you were to put $250 into this stock on the TSX today and see it rise at the same rate, reinvesting dividends along the way, in 20 years you could have shares worth $3,444.
+That’s a compound annual growth rate (CAGR) of 11.4%.
+If you were to put $250 into this stock on the TSX today and watch it rise at the same rate, reinvesting dividends along the way, in 20 years you could have shares worth $3,444.

 Brookfield